Opelobami/Sales-Data-Cleaning-and-Analysis/README.md

 - Importing raw, dirty sales data
 - Cleaning and validating data
 - Removing duplicates safely
-- Performing business analysis using SQL
+- Answering business questions using SQL aggregations and date functions

 The goal is to simulate real-world analytical work using SQL Server.